Got Stuff You Don’t Need? Give it to Someone Who Does!

 Your donations of new and reusable items help fund Goodwill's free job training and education programs for low-income and disadvantaged individuals in the community.
 Goodwill accepts all things for kids and family from clothing to furniture to kids' toys and more.

 Hopelink collects clothing, furnishings and other gently used goods to help families in need throughout King County.
-Hopelink’s Sno-Valley Center accepts clothing, shoes and bedding during regular business hours.
-The site does not accept clothing donations from Nov.
-1 to Dec.
-31. The organization also accepts gently used furnishings that are in excellent condition at various sites.
+Hopelink's Sno-Valley Center accepts clothing, shoes and bedding during regular business hours.
+The organization also accepts gently used furnishings that are in excellent condition at various sites.
 Most needed are complete queen and twin beds, kitchen tables and chairs, dressers, small couches, lamps, small tables and bookshelves.
 Items should not have any tears or stains and should be structurally sound.
 Hopelink also partners with Volunteers of America for vehicle donation.
 If you have a car, boat or other vehicle you would like to donate (running or not), please call 1-877-CAR-4-VOA (1-877-227-4862).
 They will coordinate pick up of the vehicle and all paperwork.
 Mention Hopelink when calling.
 Hopelink centers are open 8:30 a.m. to 5:00 p.m. and accept donations during business hours.
-Locations are as follows:
+Various locations.

 Northwest Center accepts clothing and household items to support children and adults with disabilities.
 To schedule a donation pick up or to learn more about how to give to Northwest Center, visit the Center's website.

-The Baby Corner takes donations to help families in need.
-Any lightly used children’s clothes and toys are very welcome, as well as formula or diapers.
+Westside Baby takes donations to help families in need.
+Any lightly used children's clothes and toys are very welcome, as well as formula or diapers.
 Make sure that all items are clean and in good condition.
 Not sure about an item?
-If you would purchase it from a thrift store for your own family, then it’s probably fine.
-Donations may be dropped off between 9:00 a.m. and noon, Monday through Friday, at the Baby Corner.
-Please ring the doorbell and wait for someone to answer; donations may not be left outside the door.
+If you would purchase it from a thrift store for your own family, then it's probably fine.
+Donations may be dropped off at multiple locations.

 St. Vincent De Paul Council of Seattle/King County

 From new clothes at the beginning of the school year to Christmas/holiday season assistance for needy families, St. Vincent de Paul volunteers help children and families with a variety of needs all year long.
-Often it’s the basics: rent, food and power.
-St. Vincent de Paul helps all in need regardless of creed.
-St. Vincent’s accepts all sorts of household goods, baby equipment, clothing and more.
-To see their list of accepted items, go to the website.
-Drop off locations/stores are listed below and donations are accepted during regular business hours.
-To schedule a pick up, call the organization’s dispatch office at 206-767-9975, option 1, Monday to Friday, 8 a.m. to 4:30 p.m.
+St. Vincent's accepts all sorts of household goods, baby equipment, clothing and more—see the website for details.
+Various drop-off locations.